PowerDNS/pdns/pdns/recursordist/docs/metrics.rst

 Sending metrics over SNMP
 -------------------------

-The recursor can export statistics over SNMP and send traps from :doc:`Lua <lua-scripting/index>`, provided support is compiled into the Recursor and :ref:`setting-snmp-agent` set.
+The recursor can export statistics over SNMP and send traps from :doc:`Lua <lua-scripting/index>`, provided support is compiled into the Recursor and :ref:`setting-yaml-snmp.agent` set.

 For the details of all values that can be retrieved using SNMP, see the `SNMP MIB <https://github.com/PowerDNS/pdns/blob/master/pdns/recursordist/RECURSOR-MIB.txt>`_.